Learn how beneficial bugs can help you combat fruit tree pests in your orchard.

 Affected trees may also have brown spots on the leaves.
 When the dead tissue in the centre of the spot falls away, it leaves an empty hole.
 This is referred to as "shothole" because it looks like tiny pellets were shot through the cherry tree's leaves.

-Bacterial canker looks bad, but it can also take a toll on the health of your tree so it needs to be controlled.
-Luckily bacterial canker can easily be pruned out of a tree if it's done correctly.
+Bacterial canker doesn't just look bad; it can also take a toll on the health of your tree so it needs to be controlled.
+Luckily, bacterial canker can easily be pruned out of a tree if the pruning is done correctly.

 Snip off the diseased branch and dispose of it in a sealed bag in your garbage.
-Do not not put it in the compost where the canker can continue to spread.
-Then you meticulously sterilize your pruners and move on.
+Do not not put it in the compost, where the canker can continue to spread.
+Afterwards, meticulously sterilize your pruners and move on.

-If you let things go too far, and canker is oozing out of the trunk of the tree and off of all of the branches, this tree can be a liability and should be cut down.
-After you cut down the tree, dig out it's root system which may also be infected.
+If you let things go too far, and canker is oozing out of the trunk of the tree and off all of the branches, this tree can be a liability and should be cut down.
+After you cut down the tree, dig out it's root system, as this may also be infected.

 Bag it up and seal the bags.
 Put the remains in the garbage.
-And start again next year with a new tree and in a new hole since some of the canker may survive in the soil where the diseased tree once was.
+Start again next year with a new tree, and in a new hole, since some of the canker may survive in the soil where the diseased tree once was.

-There are times when you can save a tree that has canker in its trunk - that is when it just has a small spot of canker.
-We successfully treated an apricot tree in Ben Nobleman Park Community Orchard by scraping the canker away carefully on the infected spot with a clean boxcutter as our knife.
+There are times when you can save a tree that has canker in its trunk - that is, when it just has a small spot of canker.
+We successfully treated an apricot tree in Ben Nobleman Park Community Orchard by carefully scraping the canker away from the infected spot, using a clean boxcutter as our knife.
 Our tree recovered and is thriving today.

-Now this year canker has reared its ugly head again elsewhere - in our park's two oldest and most beautiful cherry trees.
-It has hit a number of the tree's thicker limbs. it's October, and not a good time to prune fruit trees which are approaching dormancy.
-Learn when to prune fruit trees here.
+This year, canker has reared its ugly head again elsewhere - in our park's two oldest and most beautiful cherry trees.
+It has hit a number of the tree's thicker limbs.

 WhiffleTree Nursery, Canada